hainayanda/Impose/README.md

 }
 ```

-then lets say in your `AppDelegate`:
+then let's say in your `AppDelegate`:

 ```swift
 import Impose